Decisions, Decisions: What Kind of Thermostat Do I Need? A Buyer’s Guide for Homeowners

 With these, you can set your home’s temperature whenever you wish.
 You can even choose between different heating and cooling cycles, depending on your HVAC system.

 Programmable thermostats also enable homeowners to schedule specific temperature changes.
-For example, you can program your thermostat to shut off while you’re away at work and turn back on an hour before you get home.
+For example, you can program your thermostat to shut off while you’re away at work and turn it back on an hour before you get home.

 Like smart thermostats, programmable thermostats can improve your home’s overall energy efficiency.
 They tend to be more cost-effective than smart thermostats, even if they aren’t fully automated.